Just a bookmark salad for now of things related to p0rn, such as, as Peter Watts points out, the universe itself.

 Now, in my defense, everyone else is entirely wrong about why it is bad.

-Gabriel Goh’s masterful ontological hacking, that uses a porn classifier to pull out freudian hallucinations from non-porngraphic images.
+Gabriel Goh’s masterful ontological hacking, that uses a porn classifier to tease out Freudian sex ideation from non-pornographic images.

 The site is a pointed riff on Quick, Draw!.
 Google eventually made that dataset of 15 million images public, intending to make the drawings available for anyone to use.
 But as Moniker’s team notes, that dataset was missing one specific thing that people like to draw on the internet, and likely drew all over Quick, Draw!: Penises.
 “It is quite likely \[Google has\] a penis set.
 We know for a fact they chose not to include it in their release,” the team writes, with an enticing whiff of conspiracy and noting that “at least one Github thread discussing the missing controversial categories is closed.”
 It appears Google may have shut down the discussion about the missing penises in the data set.
 (I’ve reached out to Google to clarify and will update this post when I hear back.)
 With Do Not Draw a Penis, Moniker has taken it upon itself to supply the missing data.
 In fact, the studio describes its site as “an appendix to the Google Quickdraw data set.”